valeryozenne/Tuto_GT/Part1/README.md

 - to create a new xml configuration file
 - data manipulation (readout, kspace, image)
 - to become familiar with the Cartesian reconstruction pipeline
-- to call BART from a python gagdet
+- to call BART from a Python gagdet
-- to call SigPy from a python gagdet
+- to call SigPy from a Python gagdet
-- to call pygrappa from a python gagdet
+- to call pygrappa from a Python gagdet

 ## A typical Python Gadget